stg7/hevc_bitstreamparser/README.md

 and uncomment `requirements` in `prepare.sh` and run `./prepare.sh`

 ## Usage
-Assuming that the prepare script successfully compile the patched ffmpeg version it is possible to extract bitstream statistics with
+Assuming that the prepare script successfully compiles the patched ffmpeg version it is possible to extract bitstream statistics with
 ```
 ./hevc_parser.py